Granite Cleaning, Quartz and Marble Stone Care Tips

 - Surface shine can be maintained by using liquid all-purpose cleaners.
 However, the secret to cleaning granite or marble worktops is the drying process, and not any particular cleansing agent.
 Treat it like glass.

 - Avoid spilling substances such as oven cleaners, juices, wine, oils, acids (vinegar, lemon juices), paint removers, nail varnish etc. Stone is porous and such elements can cause stains.
-The granite / marble is sealed during the manufacturing process.
+The granite / marble is sealed during the manufacturing process but this is not impermeable.
 If spillage of potentially harmful substances occurs, remove the liquid as soon as possible.
 This will reduce the chance of any seeping through the seal.
-If a coat of sealer is applied, be sure that it is non-toxic and safe for use on food preparation surfaces.

-- Do not chop food on the kitchen worktops.
-The granite / marble may be scratched and your knives will become blunt.
-Please contact us for further information on matching chopping boards.
+- Do not chop food directly on granite or marble kitchen worktops.
+The stone finish may be scratched and your knives will become blunt.
+Get in touch for further information on matching chopping boards.

 - Use trivets or mats under hot dishes and place mats under china, ceramics, silver or other objects that can scratch the surface.

-- Use fine steel wool #000 grade to remove any hard food residue, lime scale.
-Etc.
+- Use fine steel wool #000 grade to remove any hardened food residue, lime scale, etc.